jobayer1007/react-django-basic-templete/README.md

    npm run dev
    ```

-   Once the server is running successfully, go to:
+   Once the server is running successfully, to register your first user, go to:

    ```
    http://localhost:5173/register
    ```

-   to register your first user.